 Website

-Make sure that the website is accessible: The website including the available documents (i.e., the registration form) should be accessible and labeled or formatted according to the W3C standards.
-Also, the conference webcast proceedings should be made accessible when posting them on the web, and include captioning.
+Make sure that the website is accessible: The website including such documents as the registration form should be accessible according to the W3C standards.
+Also, the conference webcast proceedings should be made accessible and include captioning.

 Sign Language

-Provide sign language interpretation, when attendees require it, in the language of the participant: It is recommended to reserve and book sign language interpreters as early as possible as there is a shortage of qualified sign language interpreters.
-International sign language does not exist per se, but deaf individuals, who use different sign languages, adapt their signing to communicate with each other to make themselves understood using international signs.
+Provide sign language interpretation, when attendees require it in the language of the participant: It is recommended that sign language interpreters are booked as early as possible due to the shortage of qualified sign language interpreters.
+While international sign language does not exist per se Deaf individuals, who use different sign languages, adapt their signing to communicate with each other to make themselves understood using international signs.
 It is called “International Sign.”
-The vocabulary of International Sign is smaller and not well understood globally as it is not uniform and varies from country to country.
+The vocabulary of International Sign is smaller, not well understood globally, is not uniform and varies from country to country.
 Whenever possible, book the specific sign language requested by the participant.
-Every country has its own sign language and varying dialects, just like spoken languages.
-Do not use International Sign as a substitute for the appropriate language-specific sign language requested, but use it in addition to it, unless the specific sign language interpreters are not available.
-There needs always to be two sign language interpreters per sign language so each interpreter can take alternate breaks.
-There should be an appropriate number of interpreters in order to ensure a good functioning of the proceedings.
+Every country has its own sign language with varying dialects, just like spoken languages.
+Do not use International Sign as a substitute for the appropriate language-specific sign language requested unless the specific sign language interpreters are not available.
+Two sign language interpreters per sign language should always be booked so each interpreter can take breaks.
+There should be an appropriate number of interpreters to ensure a smooth operation.

 Aids to Listening

-Ensure that listening devices are accessible: Enable the listening devices to plug in neck loops, as well as headphones, in order to allow persons with hearing difficulties to follow the discussions in the meeting rooms.
+Ensure that listening devices are accessible: Enable listening devices to plug in neck loops, as well as headphones to allow persons with hearing difficulties to follow discussions in the meeting rooms.

 Train and inform assistance staff